 A drastic and collective singular change of preference reflected in actual transactions is unusual nonetheless; as is a drastic and collective realisation of how small life is – namely, the shift in perception associated with seeing all aspects of life through the lens of lockdown.
 Each home becomes relatively smaller as workspaces are established and access to other internal spaces (workplace, cafes, shops, gym) via more space (outdoors, bus, train, tube) either vanishes or is diminished.
 It’s a matter of relativity; size always mattered, but now, size matters!

-The lockdown effect is shown using the Harness PPSM (price per square metre) dataset, an output of the Addressable platform which utilises proprietary connection technology to join the following Open Government datasets:
+The lockdown effect is shown using the Harness PPSM (price per square metre) dataset, an output of the Data Fabric platform which utilises proprietary connection technology to join the following Open Government datasets:

 - HM Land Registry Price Paid (price and transaction date)

 - MHCLG Domestic EPC (floor area)

 The PPSM data from Q4 2018 onwards is segmented across the range of floor area and PPSM values into 5 percentile buckets to produce a 20 by 20 grid (note, the top and bottom 1% are excluded to reduce outlier distortion).
 These 400 cells are used to capture the proportion of transactions that occur in each period (either Q1 or Q4) by dividing the count in the cell by the total count across all cells.
 The ratio of proportions for the same quarter one year apart are compared – post-lockdown versus pre-lockdown and pre-lockdown versus pre-lockdown – to give the relative change in sale activity.
 The pre-lockdown comparisons are conceptually taken to be ‘normal’.
 The results are plotted as a contour grid with the axes set by taking the middle value of the data dimensions in each bucket.
 These are shown side by side below for 2nd hand house sales (terrace, semi and detached) inside and outside London.